 INGREDIENTS

-150ml chardonnay vinegar
+150 ml chardonnay vinegar

 Fish skins

-4 fish Blue Cod skins, scales
+4 fish Blue Cod skins, scales and flesh removed

 Oil, for frying